alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 ## Generate IaC

-This section is about open source tools which will help you to generate Infrastructure as Code directly from your existing resources.
+This section is about open-source tools that will help you to generate Infrastructure as Code directly from your existing resources.

 - <kbd>former2</kbd>: generate IaC `in many different languages (CloudFormation, CDK, Terraform, ...)`
 - <kbd>terracognita</kbd>: generates your infrastructure as code `on Terraform configuration`